pezantish/ProjectTwo/README.md

 Coverage: 84.2%
 [Jira](https://pezantish.atlassian.net/jira/software/projects/P2/boards/1)
 [Presentation Recorded](https://drive.google.com/file/d/13TaJj7Jh7g2r3GxZIcouiGv9unEqwTiR/view?usp=sharing)

+#### Note: Minor edits have meant that the about page in the website may not be up to date.
 # ZMS

 ZMS is an Inventory Management System, which allows staff members to manage animals within a zoo.
 Editors will be able to add new animals into the system, or update, delete and view existing entries.
 The client has assured me that password protection is not necessary, but if I have time I shall add that in.
 I have also created a somewhat basic website, with informational pages.